yt-dlp/yt-dlp/README.md

     --no-format-sort-force           Some fields have precedence over the user specified sort order, see "Sorting Formats"
                                      for more details (default)
-    --video-multistreams             Allow multiple video streams to be merged into a single file (default) --no-video-multistreams          Only one video stream is downloaded for each output file --audio-multistreams             Allow multiple audio streams to be merged into a single file (default) --no-audio-multistreams          Only one audio stream is downloaded for each output file --all-formats                    Download all available video formats
+    --video-multistreams             Allow multiple video streams to be merged into a single file (default)
+    --no-video-multistreams          Only one video stream is downloaded for each output file
+    --audio-multistreams             Allow multiple audio streams to be merged into a single file (default)
+    --no-audio-multistreams          Only one audio stream is downloaded for each output file
+    --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested
     -F, --list-formats               List all available formats of requested videos
-    --list-formats-as-table          Present the output of -F in a more tabular form --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
+    --list-formats-as-table          Present the output of -F in a more tabular form --list-formats-old               Present the output of -F in older form (default) (Same as --no-list-formats-as-table)
+    --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
+                                     (Same as --no-youtube-include-dash-manifest)
+    --youtube-include-dash-manifest  Download the DASH manifests and related data on YouTube videos (default)
+                                     (Same as --no-youtube-skip-dash-manifest)
     --youtube-skip-hls-manifest      Do not download the HLS manifests and related data on YouTube videos
+                                     (Same as --no-youtube-include-hls-manifest)
+    --youtube-include-hls-manifest   Download the HLS manifests and related data on YouTube videos (default)
+                                     (Same as --no-youtube-skip-hls-manifest)
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg,